Roblox/roact/docs/api-reference.md

 Updates an existing instance handle with a new element, returning a new handle.

-`reconcile` can be used to change the props of a component instance created with `reify` and is useful for putting Roact content into non-Roact applications.
+`reconcile` can be used to change the props of a component instance created with `mount` and is useful for putting Roact content into non-Roact applications.

 !!! warning
-	`Roact.reconcile` takes ownership of the `instanceHandle` passed into it and may tear it down and create a new tree!
+	`Roact.reconcile` takes ownership of the `instanceHandle` passed into it and may unmount it and mount a new tree!

-	Make sure to use the handle that `reconcile` returns in any operations after `reconcile`, including `teardown`.
+	Make sure to use the handle that `reconcile` returns in any operations after `reconcile`, including `unmount`.

-### Roact.teardown
+### Roact.unmount
 ```
-Roact.teardown(instance) -> void
+Roact.unmount(instance) -> void
 ```

+!!! warning
+	`Roact.unmount` is also available via the deprecated alias `Roact.teardown`.
+It will be removed in a future release.

 Destroys the given `ComponentInstanceHandle` and all of its descendents.
-Does not operate on a Roblox Instance -- this must be given a handle that was returned by `Roact.reify`.
+Does not operate on a Roblox Instance -- this must be given a handle that was returned by `Roact.mount`.

 ### Roact.oneChild
 `Roact.oneChild(children) -> RoactElement | nil`